 Army of the Cumberland – Chattanooga Campaign

-On September 5, 1863, army officials ordered Smith to report to General William S. Rosecrans, whose Army of the Cumberland was pursuing General Braxton Bragg’s Confederate Army of Tennessee near Chattanooga, Tennessee.
+On September 5, 1863, army officials ordered Smith to report to General William S. Rosecrans, whose Army of the Cumberland was pursuing General Braxton Bragg‘s Confederate Army of Tennessee near Chattanooga, Tennessee.
 By the time Smith reported for duty on September 30, Rosecrans had suffered a crushing defeat at the Battle of Chickamauga (September 19-20, 1863).
 Bragg had Rosecrans’ army bottled up at Chattanooga.
 Upon Smith’s arrival, Rosecrans immediately appointed him as chief engineer of the Army of the Cumberland.
-Smith’s foremost challenge was finding a way to provide supplies to the Union forces entrapped at Chattanooga.
+Smith’s foremost challenge was finding a way to transport supplies to the Union forces entrapped at Chattanooga.

-Smith proposed a plan to Rosecrans to open a supply line into the city, but Rosecrans did not act on his subordinate’s recommendation.
+Smith proposed a plan to open a supply line into the city, but Rosecrans did not act on his subordinate’s recommendation.
 When Major General Ulysses S. Grant relieved Rosecrans and took control of the situation at Chattanooga, Smith convinced Grant that his plan would work.